-New parents love to watch their tots learn, play, and grow within the home.
-It’s where they’ll take their first steps and mutter their first word.
-Babies will also become extremely curious, and get the urge to explore the apartment!
-When this happens, it’s time to baby-proof the place.
-If you’re a parent of a young child, here are some tips to turn the apartment into a safe, baby-friendly environment.
+New parents love to watch their tots learn, play and grow inside the home.
+It’s where they (hopefully) will take their first step and mutter their first word.
+Toddlers will also become extremely curious of their surrounding and get the urge to explore around the apartment.
+When this happens, it’s time to take action and baby-proof the place.

-Wall sockets around the home should be covered to avoid a potentially dangerous situation.
-If an outlet is in use, proper preventive measures should be taken so that the cords and outlets become unattainable to children.
-You can purchase inexpensive outlet coverings online or at local convenience stores.
+Wall sockets around the apartment need to be covered.
+If an outlet is being used, preventative measures should be in place so that the child can’t access it or the cables.
+You can purchase inexpensive outlet coverings online or at convenience stores.

-Babies and toddlers just don’t mix with sharp, pointy corners.
-It’s very easy for them to bump or crash into sharp edges of furniture when learning to stand or walk – and that can result in a nasty boo-boo.
-You may want to exchange your current furniture with baby-friendly pieces, that have softened or round edges.
-If you need to keep your old furniture, place bumper guards on the sharp corners.
+When you mix a wobbling toddler and sharp-edge furniture, it just doesn’t end well.
+It’s very easy for them to bump or crash into these corners while learning to walk or stand – and that can result in a nasty boo-boo.
+You may want to exchange your current furniture with baby-friendly pieces that have soft, rounded edges.
+If that’s not an option, place bumper guards around the edges.

-A baby gate is worth the investment; it keeps babies and kids away from restricted areas of the apartment.
-Pressure mounted gates are ideal for rental homes, because they won’t cause damage to the walls.
+A baby gate is worth getting, because it keeps them out of restricted areas of the house.
+Pressure mounted gates are ideal for rentals, since they won’t cause damage to the walls.

 Plants are attractive in apartments, because they bring the outdoors in.
 Flowers can be somewhat enticing to a small child; and before you know it, the plant is toppled over and soil is all over the floor.
 To prevent this from happening, keep them up high and out of reach.
 Dumb cane, Caladium and Azaleas are just some of the plants that need to be off the floor or out of the house.
 If ingested, these plants can cause illness.